betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 )
 ```

 - **Back market percentage (BMP) is less than what we define (UserBMP):** Here we're making a calculation for each runner (100 / best back price) and then calculating the sum of all of the runners together to give us the back market percentage.
-As the closer the BMP is to 100%, the fairer the market is, we use this to ensure that we only place bets when the market is less than what we define in the RATINGS worksheet.
+As the closer the BMP is to 100%, the fairer the market is, we use this to ensure that we only place bets when the market is less than what we define in the 'RATINGS' worksheet.
 [Additional information relating to over-rounds can be found on the Hub.](https://www.betfair.com.au/hub/understanding-over-round/)

 ``` excel hl_lines="6"
 =IF(